nithinhm/vtu-marks-scraper-analyzer/README.md

 10. If you wish, you can continue to gather data for other branches or simply stop.
 (You can also gather data in segments for the same branch and use the analyzer app to merge all the segments to create the final analysis report.)

+- To help in calculating the SGPA, another CSV file called `Credit Info` will be saved in the same folder.
+Before doing the analysis, make sure to open the file, fill in the credits in the second column for the courses mentioned, and save the file.
+If you do not wish to calculate the SGPA, this step can be skipped.

 <p align="center">
     <img src="images\analyzer.png" width="400">
 </p>

 11. After you have collected the data for all the students from a branch, close the scraper window.
 The main window reappears.
 Click the `Marks Analyzer` button.
 The analyzer app will open.

-12. Select "Browse" and choose the saved raw CSV files that hold the marks data of regular marks, arrear marks, and revaluation marks (if any).
+12. Select "Browse" and choose the saved raw CSV files that hold the marks data of regular marks, arrear marks, revaluation marks (if any), and the credit info file.
 Selecting files containing regular marks is compulsory.

 13. Click on "Analyze" and do as instructed.
 This will generate an Excel file with the marks and their analysis (check the different sheets in the Excel workbook) in the selected folder.